View the Cart Placement Instructions

 To see what this looks like when you place your cart the CORRECT way, check out the video below:

 What about the alternative?
 Placing your cart with the handle facing the road makes it a lot more difficult to manage.
-And the cart lid doesn’t close by itself.

 Here’s what happens when your cart is placed the INCORRECT way: